AshyrMalik/Front-End-Projects/README.md

-This Repository will contain certain front end projects that i have completed.I have mostly used React and Javascript in this repo.
+This Repository contains certain front end projects that i have completed.I have mostly used React and Javascript in this repo.